fablab-luenen/dokuwiki-preconfigured/README.md

 ## Status

+Lately (2022-02-13) the contributions have slowed a little because the Wiki is now in active use and in a state I consider close to "good enough".

-While there's still a lot to do, I think it's already a good improvement on the Dokuwiki experience.
-The preview is probably outdated.
-Check out Issues, PRs, [Discussions](https://github.com/fablab-luenen/dokuwiki-preconfigured/discussions/18) and Commits of the sub-projects for updates.
+While there's still a lot to do to perfect the experience, I think it's already quite an improvement.
+Check out issues, PRs, [Discussions](https://github.com/fablab-luenen/dokuwiki-preconfigured/discussions/18) and commits of the sub-projects for updates.
+The preview on this page may be outdated.

 ## Thanks